 The heart of the port city beats in the south of Hamburg.
-Of the 135 million tons of cargo handled here at the port in 2018, two thirds was with containers.
-A total of nine million standard containers are loaded and unloaded by giant gantry cranes every year.
-And trucks ensure that the cargo arrives on time at the port for 56% of all containers.
-The entire port area makes up one massive logistics machine, with trucks accessing it a total of 4.3 million times a year – given this magnitude, the port is dependent on smooth processes.
-It is in this environment where MAN, in partnership with Hamburger Hafen und Logistik AG, intends to begin a unique experiment.
+Of the 135 million tons of cargo handled here at the port in 2018, two-thirds was with containers.
+A total of 9 million standard containers are loaded and unloaded by giant gantry cranes every year.
+And for 56% of all containers, it is trucks that ensure that the cargo arrives on time at the port.
+The entire port area makes up one massive logistics machine, with trucks accessing it a total of 4.3 million times a year—given this magnitude, the port is dependent on smooth processes.
+It is in this environment that MAN, in partnership with Hamburger Hafen und Logistik AG, intends to begin a unique experiment.
 It is unique because the plan is to test fully automated driving on public roads before the trucks even arrive at the port.
-Considered level 3 automation by experts, although a driver is still in the vehicle, he or she can at times do other tasks.
+This is considered level 3 automation by experts: although a driver is still in the vehicle, he or she can at times do other tasks.
 And once the truck has arrived at the Altenwerder container terminal, the driver can even leave the vehicle, as it is fully autonomous during unloading and subsequent loading.
 “For the first time, we are bringing the two worlds together in one single vehicle under real-life conditions,” explains Walter Schwertberger, who coordinates research and development for automated driving at MAN.
 “That’s what makes this one of the most ambitious and important projects we have ever carried out.”

 After the trucks complete the fully autonomous drive into the port, they will be unloaded and loaded autonomously at the Altenwerder container terminal.